disha2sinha/Object-Oriented-Programming-in-Java/README.md

 **Code4:[ConstructorOverloading.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Constructors/ConstructorOverloading.java):** Java program to demostrate constructor overloading.

+See more on contructors: [Rules And Properties of Constructor](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Classes%20and%20objects/RulesAndPropertiesOfConstructor.txt)

 # ENCAPSULATION:

 Encapsulation is the mechanism that binds together code and the data it manipulates.Other way to think about encapsulation is, it is a protective shield that prevents the data from being accessed by the code outside this shield.